ayushxx7/ayush-mandowara-blog/content/Git/04-Git-Handbook.md

 ## Always pull with rebase

-It is generally good idea to pull with rebase flag,
+It is generally good idea to pull with the `rebase` flag,

 ```
 git pull --rebase
 ```

-As this will avoid the unncessary `merge` commit that always ends up being part of the git history whenever you pull from remote repository.
+As this will avoid the unnecessary `merge` commit that always ends up being part of the git history whenever you pull from remote repository.

 You can also set the default behaviour of Git such that it automatically does that for you.
-Run this command in your terminal within the git repo you want to set this for:
+Run this command in your terminal within the git repository you want to set this for:

 ```
 git config --global pull.rebase true